vinaghost/TBS-Docs/docs/source/accountsetting.rst

 Delay settings
 --------------

 * Click delay (ms): The delay between each click.
 This is useful to avoid being detected by the server.
 The default value is 700 ms.
 * Task delay (ms): The delay between each task.
 This is useful to avoid being detected by the server.
 The default value is 1250 ms.

 Activity settings
 --------------

-* Working time (min): The time the bot will work before sleeping The default value is 360 minutes.
+* Working time (min): The time the bot will work before sleeping.
+The default value is 360 minutes.
 (6 hours)
 * Sleep time (min): The time the bot will sleep before working again.
 The default value is 540 minutes.
 (9 hours)

 .. note::
     If your account has multiple proxies, bot will check next proxy and use that instead of sleeping.